 BryteFlow SAP Data Lake Builder is an extremely efficient SAP ETL tool.
 It offers one of the easiest and fastest ways to extract data from SAP S/4 HANA at the application level.
 It extracts SAP ERP data from SAP S/4 HANA with business logic intact to AWS through a completely automated setup.
 There is NO coding for any process, and you can get ready-to-use data in near real-time for Analytics or ML.

 Highlights of BryteFlow SAP Data Lake Builder (SDLB) SAP Extraction

 - The BryteFlow SAP Data Lake Builder connects and extracts data from SAP systems like SAP S/4 HANA, SAP ECC, SAP BW, SAP HANA etc. using the Operational Data Provisioning (ODP) framework and OData Services, and replicates data with business logic intact to your Data Lake or Data Warehouse, without any coding involved.

 - The BryteFlow SAP Data Lake Builder gets data exposed via BW ODP Extractors or CDS Views as OData Services to build the Data Lake.

 - Data in your SAP Data Lake or SAP Data Warehouse is ready to use.
-Get best practices and high performance for SAP integration on Snowflake, Redshift, S3, Azure Synapse, ADLS Gen2, Azure SQL DB, Google BigQuery, Kafka and SQL Server
+Get best practices and high performance for SAP integration on Snowflake, Databricks, Redshift, S3, Azure Synapse, ADLS Gen2, Azure SQL DB, Google BigQuery, Kafka, Postgres SQL and SQL Server

 - Since you connect to data at the SAP Application level, you don’t need to rebuild SAP application logic on the data lake again, saving you a lot of valuable time and effort.